lacework/terraform-kubernetes-admission-controller/examples/default/README.md

 # Default Kubernetes Deployment

-This example shows how to use the Terraform module to create a new Kubernetes Deployment for a Lacework Admission Controller and Proxy Scanner.
+This example shows how to use the Terraform module to create new Kubernetes Deployments for a Lacework Admission Controller and a Proxy Scanner.
+By default, the module will create self-signed certificates for encrypted communiction between the K8s API and admission controller.

 ```hcl
 terraform {